handdl/btcnn/README.md

  [-1.0,-1.0]   [1.0,1.0]                                     [0.0]   [0.0]              [0.0]  [0.0]
 ```

-After normalising and applying the `ReLU` activation, we see that the value of the left child of the root _stands out_ - and this is expected, because the values of its neighborhood are same to the filter weights.
-In fact, this value indicates how similar to the filter the substructure pattern was found in the tree.
-When we train several filters at once, and combine convolutional blocks at the same time, we start learning more filters with more complex structure - subtrees of height 2, 3 and so on are considered.
+**👁️⃤ Intuition.** After normalizing and applying the ReLU activation, the left child of the root becomes prominent.
+This happens because its values closely match the filter weights.
+This prominence indicates the similarity of the substructure to the filter.
+When training multiple filters simultaneously and combining convolutional blocks, we begin to capture more complex structures, such as subtrees of height 2, 3, and beyond. `BTCNN` effectively identifies key substructures in the tree, and then a `FCNN` assesses their presence.